Friday the 13th (franchise): Lawsuit and other projects: 2018–2022

 Victor Miller, who wrote the original Friday the 13th screenplay, asserted that Horror Inc. derived its current copyright to the screenplay from Miller's transfer of copyright to Horror Inc.'s predecessor-in-interest, the Manny Company.
 Miller sent a Notice of Termination to Horror Inc. on January 26, 2016, purportedly reclaiming his rights to the screenplay and the content contained therein through termination of the transfer of rights he had formerly made to the Manny Company.

 Original film producer Sean S. Cunningham claims that Miller wrote the screenplay for Friday the 13th as a work-made-for-hire for the Manny Company.
 Under copyright law, an employer is considered the statutory author and copyright holder if a work is made in the employee's scope of employment.
 If, as Cunningham contends, Miller wrote the screenplay as the Manny Company's employee, he never held a copyright to the screenplay to transfer or reclaim.
 A lawsuit seeking the parties' declaration of rights was filed in a federal court in Connecticut.
 On September 28, 2018, Miller won the rights against Cunningham.
-Cunningham appealed, the appeal was withdrawn due to technical reasons, and then reinstated by the deadline of April 12 following year.
+Cunningham appealed, the appeal was withdrawn due to technical reasons, and then reinstated by the deadline of April 12 the following year.
 On September 30, 2021, Miller won the domestic rights for the lawsuit.

 In October 2018, LeBron James and his production company SpringHill Entertainment (alongside Vertigo Entertainment) were in talks to co-produce the next film.
 A month later, screenwriter Clint Ford started writing a prequel screenplay for the franchise titled Friday the 13th: The Beginning.
 In July 2019, Tom McLoughlin, writer and director of Friday the 13th Part VI: Jason Lives, revealed that he authored a speculative script for a sequel film titled Jason Never Dies.
 McLoughlin confirmed the film would have served as a direct sequel to Jason Lives, ignoring the other films in the franchise.
 In 2022, McLoughlin also wrote another film with co-writer James Sweet which was a prequel to the 1980 film titled Diary of Pamela Voorhees.